Logo Futurismo

 David Rodrigues | The small church at Fajã dos Cubres

 The houses fit perfectly in the landscapes.
-You will not find any building that is higher than 2 floors, or big supermarkets.
+You will not find any buildings that are higher than two floors or supermarkets.
 The high cliffs protect the village perfectly and open towards the ocean.
 It is a very peculiar way of life.
-To protect the inhabitants from the ocean, you will see the natural protection all around: black pebbles.
+To protect the inhabitants from the sea, you will see the natural protection all around: black pebbles.
 Everything about Fajã dos Cubres makes it a special place.

 Álvaro RP | The natural beauty of Poça Simão Dias